GsusFC/flynn/back/Estructura de Archivos.md

 /src
-├── app/                     # (Si usas Next.js App Router) Layouts y páginas de la aplicación.
+├── app/                     # (If using Next.js App Router) Application layouts and pages.
-│   └── (main)/              # Grupo de rutas para el layout principal │       ├── layout.tsx
+│   └── (main)/              # Route group for main layout
+│       ├── layout.tsx
-│       └── page.tsx         # Página que montaría, por ejemplo, VectorGridPlayground
+│       └── page.tsx         # Page that would mount, for example, VectorGridPlayground
 │
 ├── components/
-│   ├── ui/                  # Componentes de UI genéricos y reutilizables (de Shadcn o custom) │   │   ├── Button.tsx
+│   ├── ui/                  # Generic and reusable UI components (from Shadcn or custom) │   │   ├── Button.tsx
 │   │   ├── Slider.tsx
 │   │   ├── Input.tsx